DISC Test

 Trusting Precise Understanding

-The tests usually take about 10 minutes each and are done online.
-The results can be immediately sent to you and your organisation's stakeholders in a DiSC personality test pdf file.
-Individuals answer a range of 24 questions.
+Questionnaires usually take about 10 minutes each and are done online.
+The results can be sent to you and/or your organisation's stakeholders immediately in a .pdf DISC Behavioural Report.
+Depending on the product used, individuals answer a range of around 24 questions.
 The questionnaire forces an individual to choose between two descriptions from a selection of phrases.
-Individuals choose ONE phrase that is "most" like them and another phrase from the same group of phrases that is "least" like them.
+Individuals choose ONE word, word-pair, or phrase that is "most" like them and then another from the same group that is "least" like them.

 For example: